 Indications for use

 [Indication(s) in each target species should be stated here, using understandable language.
-A short section describing clearly the benefits of the veterinary medicinal product and the purpose of the treatment should be stated here, using understandable language, in order to provide a good balance between information on the benefits of the product and its risks.]
+A short section clearly describing the benefits of the veterinary medicinal product, and the purpose of the treatment should be stated here, using understandable language, in order to provide a good balance between information on the benefits of the product and its risks.]

 6. CONTRAINDICATIONS